antvis/G6/packages/site/docs/manual/middle/elements/combos/custom-combo.en.md

 );
 ```

-Attention: you need to assign `name` and `draggable` for the shapes added in the custom node, where the `name` can be not unique with any value you want. `draggable: true` means that the shape is allowed to response the drag events.
+Attention: you need to assign `name` and `draggable` for the shapes added in the custom node, where **the value of `name` must be unique in a custom node/edge/combo type**. `draggable: true` means that the shape is allowed to response the drag events.
 Only when `draggable: true`, the interaction behavior `'drag-node'` can be responsed on this shape.
 In the codes above, if you only assign `draggable: true` to the `keyShape` but not the right circle shape, the drag events will only be responsed on the `keyShape`.

 ### Use the Custom Combo